confluentinc/cp-ansible/VARIABLES.md

 ### kafka_rest_user

 Only use to customize Linux User Rest Proxy Service runs with.
-User must exist on host.
+Default user is cp-kafka-rest

 Default:  "{{kafka_rest_default_user}}"